 Understanding Relative Humidity Measurements

-Relative humidity measurements should be taken at one-hour intervals and should be paired with the temperature of the system if both variables are required to characterize performance.
-Measurements should be taken at one-hour average interval and not instantaneous values.
-When taking one-hour measurements, the logger will detect humidity several times every hour and store the average value.
-Sometimes humidity can fluctuate over a one-hour period, but the instantaneous value will not indicate that change.
+Relative humidity measurements should be taken at one-hour intervals and paired with the temperature of the system if both variables are required to characterize performance.
+Measurements should be taken at one-hour average intervals; do not use instantaneous values.
+When taking one-hour measurements, the logger detects humidity several times every hour and stores the average value.
+Sometimes humidity can fluctuate over a one-hour period, and the instantaneous value will not indicate that change.

 The duration of the long-term measurement should be a minimum of six weeks.
 Measurements should be when the system of interest is operating under normal conditions.